 Dr. Yash Mehndiratta practices neurophysiology, neurology (brain & spinal cord disease), and sleep medicine.
 Before completing his residency at a hospital affiliated with Medical University of South Carolina, Dr. Mehndiratta attended medical school at Maulana Azad Medical College.
 Dr. Mehndiratta's clinical interests encompass sleep disorders, stroke, and neurological disorders.
 He is in-network for several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
 He is professionally affiliated with Howard County General Hospital.

 Clinical interests: Sleep Disorders, Stroke, Neurological Disorders

-Dr. David Moore is a physician who specializes in vascular neurology.
-He honors several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
-Dr. Moore studied medicine at the University of Liverpool Faculty of Medicine.
-He is affiliated with Holy Cross Hospital.
+Dr. David Moore's medical specialty is vascular neurology.
+He studied medicine at the University of Liverpool Faculty of Medicine.
+He is in-network for several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
+Dr. Moore is professionally affiliated with Holy Cross Hospital.
 He is accepting new patients.

 Clinical interests: Epilepsy

-Dr. Jignesh Shah's medical specialty is neurology (brain & spinal cord disease).
-Dr. Shah takes Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+Dr. Jignesh Shah's specialty is neurology (brain & spinal cord disease).
+Dr. Shah is in-network for several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.

 Conditions / Treatments